str58290/Android-Studio-w-AWS-SES/README.md

 - Not to follow the Amazon SES STMP code provided from the link

 <h2>Changes to make to AmazonSESSample class from the above AWS documentation</h2>
-- Download the AmazonSESSample.java file provided
+- Download the AmazonSESSample.java file provided</br>
 - Import as new Java class to desired Android Studio project